 Is it time for you to share your story or experience with God?

-Dr. Jerry L. Martin, author of the true story and reporter of his communication with God, and host Scott Langdon discuss an incredibly profound letter from a reader responding to God: An Autobiography, As Told To A Philosopher.
+Dr. Jerry L. Martin, author of the true story and reporter of his communication with God, and host Scott Langdon discuss two letters from readers Shaquoiah and Eden responding to God: An Autobiography, As Told To A Philosopher.

 This conversation takes us outside tradition and opens the mind to spirituality beyond religion.
 Is God saying something through a neighbor or friend, or maybe in the silence, God is saying more than one expects?
 What is your story?
 We want to hear from you!